 No Buyer's Premium and No Sales Tax

-We sell vintage watches, old coins, estate jewelry and
+We sell vintage watches, old coins, estate jewelry

 history of how we got started:

 In 1945: George F. Jones was the Manager, and eventual owner, of a 200 acre Dairy farm in Goffstown, NH.
 He sees the potential for dealing in Antiques when he allowed his customers to pay their milk bills with items found around the house and barn.
 He guides his son, George E. Jones, as the young George develops an uncanny ability to deal in the Antiques market.